Art comes in so many forms, but during Colorado’s winter it comes in the shape of snow and ice sculptures.

 This festival transforms the small town of Ouray into an ice-climbing mecca, with people from all over the world visiting and competing.
 All proceeds go to support the operational costs for Ouray Ice Park.

-During view week, the pieces are illuminated for 10 minutes on the hour and half hour, from 4:30 to 11 p.m.
+During view week, the pieces are illuminated for 10 minutes on the hour and the half hour, from 4:30 to 11 p.m.

 Transportation and parking: It’s easy to get around Breckenridge without a car.
 There is free parking on Airport Road with free shuttles via the Yellow Route on the Breck Free Ride Bus.
 There is additional free parking at the Colorado Mountain College parking lot off Airport Road on Saturday and Sunday.

 Dogs are allowed, but not around the snow sculptures.
 Beware, there are large crowds and other loud displays that could frighten your dog.
-Breck Free Ride and Summit Stage buses are dog friendly.
+Breck Free Ride and Summit Stage buses are dog-friendly.

-Rio Frio Ice Fest, Jan.
-27-29, 2023 in Alamosa, Colorado
+Rio Frio Ice Fest in Alamosa, Colorado

-Steamboat winter carnival, Feb.
-8-12, 2023, in Steamboat Spring, Colorado
+Steamboat Winter Carnival in Steamboat Spring, Colorado

-The event highlights the western heritage and the town’s winter sports tradition.
+The event highlights the Western heritage and the town’s winter sports tradition.
 There is fun for the whole family.
 If temperatures are cool enough, the event also features ice sculptures.
 But you might want to see them earlier on in the carnival as the statues have melted relatively quickly in years past.
 Learn more about the carnival.

-Cripple Creek Ice Festival, Feb.
-18-26, 2023, Cripple Creek, Colorado
+Cripple Creek Ice Festival in Cripple Creek, Colorado

 This festival’s theme inspires the artists’ ice sculptures they carve from 160-pound blocks while the public watches the transformation.
-There are interactive sculptures to climb, and some are made just for kids that sometimes include a slide or maze.
+There are interactive sculptures to climb, and some are made just for kids and sometimes include a slide or maze.

-Planning is still underway, but more information can be found on the town’s website.
+More information can be found on the town’s website.